benjaminoakes/www.benjaminoakes.com/_posts/2004-11-28-thanksgiving-plans.md

 This being Thanksgiving vacation, I had some major goals:

   1. Eat.
 Watch a movie.
 (The easiest and best goal, if you ask me)
-  2. Finish up all the chores I had been neglecting (which took an entire day&#8211;I was expecting more)
+  2. Finish up all the chores I had been neglecting (which took an entire day--I was expecting more)
   3. Get all the homework that I can done
   4. Do tons of research and order a new computer
   5. Blog

 I&#8217;ve been living with this computer of mine for far too long.
-It has a multitude of problems that reside in the hardware of the computer itself&#8211;enough of them that I don&#8217;t want to replace anything else.
+It has a multitude of problems that reside in the hardware of the computer itself--enough of them that I don&#8217;t want to replace anything else.
 It was a computer from circa &#8217;97 that I had outfitted with new hardware.
 So, after three (or four?) motherboards, processors, a new hard drive, optical drives, and many other substantial upgrades of which I will not delve into, it&#8217;s an entirely different computer than it was.
 You wouldn&#8217;t recognize it if it were not for the case.

 Of course, now it has some problems.
 One of the hard drives is the original one from the computer, which I have since filled to the brim with MP3s.
 It&#8217;s dying.
 Quickly too.
 I think I have a backup of most of the data on it that&#8217;s important, but it&#8217;s mainly just music.
 Plus, I have most of the source CD&#8217;s.